 The resources available at the Center for Career Development can and should be an integral part of each student’s life here at Washington College, and they need not wait until their senior year to visit.

-Thirteen Helpful Suggestions To Help Your Student!
+Suggestions To Help You Help Your Student!

 1- Encourage your student to make an appointment with the Career Center staff for interest and skill assessments, career information and exploration, job search support, graduate school assistance, and essential employer and alumni contacts.